a-ghasemi/simpha/README.md

 ## Models
 my next TODO ...

+## Artisan Commands
+run artisan by `php artisan`

+You can create your own commands simply by creating its class in `app/commands`

+For a command like `php artisan foo:bar params` just create a `Foo.php` as a class and define `public funtion bar()` in it

+For a command like `php artisan foo params` define method `public function index()` like Demo class

+To get version number of *Simpha*, run `php artisan version`

 ## .env
 You have .env file here, and an ENV_Parser helps to parse it.